Can I Use Lube While Pregnant?

 So which lubes are safe for mom and baby, but effective in getting the job done?
 OBGYN Dr. Gleaton explains that while lubricants are absolutely safe in pregnancy, not all are created equal.

 The best lubricants for use during pregnancy are those that are iso-osmotic, which means they match the healthy conditions of the vagina—they don't add or subtract anything, nor disrupt the vaginal pH.
-At Natalist, we created The Lube to be just that, with a clean, frictionless consistency that preserves fun and intimacy, without unwanted side-effects.
+At Natalist, we created The Lube to be just that, with a clean, frictionless consistency that preserves fun and intimacy, without unwanted side effects.
 As with all medical devices and supplements, we recommend you talk to your doctor before use to ensure this is the right product for you.
+Learn more about Lube and Vaginal Health

 When trying to conceive, the stakes are even higher, so pay close attention the ingredients in your lubricant.
 Consider three main factors when it comes to lubricant: